JackNelson/DDS-Case_Study2/README.md

 # PURPOSE OF PROJECT

-In this study we examine the relationship between orange trees grouped into five groups of ascending diameter by age and circumference.
-We will also look at land size temperature across the United States compared to the world looking for short term and long term trends.
+In this study we examine the relationship of age and circumference between orange trees grouped into five groups of ascending diameter.
+We will also look at land temperature across the United States and the world looking for short and long term trends.

 # COPYRIGHT INFO

-This project was generated for Southern Methodist University course MSDS 6306 Doing Data Science: An Introduction to Data Science to complete Case Study 1
+This project was generated for Southern Methodist University course MSDS 6306 Doing Data Science: An Introduction to Data Science to complete Case Study 2

 *Datasets sources*

 Orange: Built in R data set

-CityTemp: Provided by instructor
+TEMP.csv and CityTemp.csv: Provided by instructor

 # FILE ORGANIZATION